ohmitek/FinnishWordlist/README.md

 ## After you have successfully recorded the WPA handshake you can use the Wifite command:

-sudo wifite --crack --dict /pathtoyourfile/pathtoyourfile/kaikkisanat_muokattu.txt
+- sudo wifite --crack --dict /pathtoyourfile/pathtoyourfile/kaikkisanat_muokattu.txt

+## Attention!
+Do not cause harm to anyone's communication network!